Capital City shows that a world-class public education in the city is not just some distant dream. It's happening right here, right now!

 Capital City enrolls new students through a random lottery process.
-The application to enter the lottery for the upcoming school year is available beginning October 1st.
+The application to enter the lottery for the upcoming school year will be available on December 16th.
 Any student who is a resident of the District of Columbia is eligible to apply.
 If your child is awarded a space, you will be contacted with procedures for enrolling your child.

 How old does a student need to be to enter PK-3 or PK-4?

 To enter PK-3 for the 2014-2015 school year, your student must be 3 years old by September 30, 2014.

 To enter PK-4 for the 2014-2015 school year, your student must be 4 years old by September 30, 2014.

 How does the lottery work?